 All these steps lead to the most important one: convincing your holiday subscribers to convert to long-term subscribers.
 Recipients of gifted subscriptions view their subscriptions as free, so you’ll need to deliver a stellar experience to convince them to start parting with their own money.

 Much of this work is done before a single holiday offering is sold.
 You must pick enticing inventory to include in your subscription, and you must plan ahead to avoid any interruptions in service.
 This will show holiday subscribers that their investment in a standard subscription would be rewarded with punctuality and items of real value.

 You also must strategize how to actively impress your customers in the short period in which you have their attention.
 There are several simple, cost-effective ways to do this:

-The 2022 holiday shopping season is upon us, which means time is running out to get your lucrative holiday subscription offering plans off the ground.
+The 2023 holiday shopping season is approaching, which means time is running out to get your lucrative holiday subscription offering plans off the ground.
 The effort to create these packages is worth it, as a successful launch nets a tidy sum of cash to end one year and a batch of terrific prospects to start the next.